The Maltipoo and the Yorkiepoo

 As well as aiming for a low-allergenic coat, Poodle crossbreeders have focused on producing very small companion dogs.

-Maltipoos and Yorkiepoos are two tiny and very appealing crossbreeds.
+Maltipoos and Yorkiepoos are very appealing crossbreeds.
 The Maltipoo is a cross between a Maltese and a

 Toy or Miniature Poodle while the Yorkiepoo is a cross between a Yorkshire Terrier and a Toy or Miniature Poodle.